#Eczema-prone skin

 What exactly happens during a flare?

-Eczema flares always occur like this: it starts with small, red itchy spots on baby’s skin.
+Eczema flares always occur like this: it starts with small, red, itchy spots on the baby's skin.
 The inflammation causes these spots to become rough and dry.
-Tiny blisters can also appear and a transparent liquid may ooze out.
+Tiny blisters can also appear, and a transparent liquid may ooze out.
 They give way to a crust that will disappear with adequate care.

 How to prevent eczema-prone skin

-You can prevent eczema-prone skin by avoiding certain situations that trigger eczema and by using appropriate skin care on a daily basis.
+You can prevent eczema-prone skin by avoiding certain situations that trigger eczema and using appropriate skin care daily.

 • Contact with allergens such as dust or mites